Send Commissary at ASPC-Cheyenne.

 • ADCRR does not accept checks, money orders, or cashier's checks for deposits to inmate accounts at Arizona state complexes.

-• A separate notice indicates official government checks (Veterans, Social Security, Disability) are to be mailed to the Inmate Trust Accounts Section in Phoenix beginning January 7, 2026.
+• Official government checks (Veterans, Social Security, Disability) must be sent to the Inmate Trust Accounts Section in Phoenix starting January 7, 2026.

 Comparing Payment Vendors for the $25 Visitation Fee: Keefe, JPay, and GTL